Universality of the Homotopy Interleaving Distance: The Triangle Inequality for

+Let $\K:=\Int \A\downarrow (\hb,r)$.
+By \cref{rem:Comma_Category_Special_Case}, we may identify $\K$ with the full subcategory of $\Int \A$ consisting of all objects in $\Int\A$ with a morphism to $(\hb,r)$.
+Let $\hat \K$ be the full subcategory of $\J'$ with object set $ \ob(\K)\union \{(\hb,r)\}$.
+Using the pointwise formula for left Kan extensions (\cref{Eq:LKE_Pointwise}), it is readily checked that the restriction of $L'$ to $\hat \K$ is naturally isomorphic to the colimit cocone of $F|_{\K}$.

+A category is said to be \emph{connected} if it is non-empty and any two objects are connected by a finite zigzag of morphisms.
+Note that is a \emph{final subcategory} of $\K$, i.e., for each $d\in \ob \K$, the comma category $d\downarrow \K'$ is connected.
+Hence, a standard result about the preservation of colimits under final functors \cite[Section 8.3]{riehl} guarantees that the natural map $\colim F|_{\K'}\to \colim F|_\K$ is an isomorphism.
+By construction, this isomorphism commutes with the maps in the colimit cocones.
+It follows that the square in question is a pushout, as claimed.

-Since $D$ is cofibrant, the map $D_{(\eb,r),(\gb,r)}$ is a cofibration; by assumption it is in fact an acyclic cofibration.
-In any model category, acyclic cofibrations are stable under cobase change \cite[Proposition 3.14\,(ii)]{dwyer1995homotopy}, so since the square in question is a pushout, $L'_{(\fb,r),(\hb,r)}$ is an acyclic cofibration as well.
+Since $F$ is cofibrant, the map $F_{(\eb,r),(\gb,r)}$ is a cofibration; by assumption it is in fact an acyclic cofibration.
+Thus, \cref{Prop:Cobase_Change}\,(ii) implies that $L'_{(\fb,r),(\hb,r)}$ is an acyclic cofibration as well.
 This holds for all $r$, so $L'_{\fb,\hb}$ is an objectwise acyclic cofibration.